Psykotikism/Mutant_Tanks/INFORMATION.md

 			// 0: OFF, use standard Tanks.
 			// 1-500: ON, the type that will spawn.
 			"Type Range"				"1-500"

+			// Syntax: "Special"/"spec"/"Infected"/"inf"
+			"Special"
+			{
+				// Note: Override any of the settings in the "General" section for each special infected here.

+				// Enable all Mutant Special Infected types.
+				// Note: This setting determines full availability.
+Even if other spawn settings are enabled while this is disabled, all Mutant Special Infected types will stay disabled.
+				// Note: This setting can be overridden for each Mutant Special Infected under the "General" section of their settings.
+				// --
+				// Add up numbers together for different results.
+				// --
+				// Minimum: -1
+				// Maximum: 63
+				// --
+				// -1/"ignore"/"exclude"/"filter"/"remove": Let the setting with the same name from each Mutant Special Infected's "General" section decide.
+				// 0/"disabled"/"false"/"off"/"no": OFF
+				// 1: Enable Smokers.
+				// 2: Enable Boomers.
+				// 4: Enable Hunters.
+				// 8: Enable Spitters.
+(Only available in Left 4 Dead 2.)
+				// 16: Enable Jockeys.
+(Only available in Left 4 Dead 2.)
+				// 32: Enable Chargers.
+(Only available in Left 4 Dead 2.)
+				"Special Types"				"-1"

+				// The model used by all Mutant Special Infected.
+				// Note: This setting only works for the Smoker, Boomer, and Hunter.
+				// Note: This setting can be used for standard Special Infected.
+				// Note: This setting can be overridden for each Mutant Special Infected under the "General" section of their settings.
+				// --
+				// Add up numbers together for different results.
+				// --
+				// Minimum: 0
+				// Maximum: 3
+				// --
+				// 0: OFF (Let the game decide.)
+				// 1: Default model
+				// 2: L4D1 model (Only available in Left 4 Dead 2.)
+				"Special Model"				"0"

+				// Example
+				"Death Revert"				"1"
+				"Finales Only"				"0"
+				"Requires Humans"			"0"
+				"Special Types"				"-1"
+				"Special Model"				"0"
+				"Burn Duration"				"0.0"
+				"Burnt Skin"				"-1.0"
+				"Spawn Enabled"				"-1"
+				"Type Range"				"1-500"
+			}
 		}
 		"Announcements"
 		{